-This surprisingly delicious vegan enchiladas recipe is a healthy take on a traditional comfort food that your family will love.
+This incredibly delicious vegan enchiladas recipe is a healthy take on a traditional comfort food that your family will love!

 At first, the idea of making a vegan version of their favorite Tex-Mex dishes was simply unthinkable, but I think I'm slowly wearing them down.

 Now I've convinced them to try my version of a staple Tex-Mex dish: vegan enchiladas.

 "No meat?
 No cheese?
 Uhhh...no thank you," was their initial response.

 But their skepticism turned into full-blown shock after they tried these vegan enchiladas.

 When you find just how simple, easy and healthy this vegan enchiladas recipe is, I'm sure you'll be just as pleased.

 There are so many different varieties of enchiladas.

 You can always switch up the filling, sauce and toppings to keep things exciting.